GJorge07/GJorge07/README.md

-## 😁Gabriel Jorge
+## Gabriel Jorge

  I am  a fourth-period Computer Science student at the Federal University of Paraná (UFPR).
 I want to improve my technological skills to become a qualified professional and to help the technological world with my knowledge.
 If you want, you can reach me on my linkedin.
-Thanks!

 ---